MovingBlocks/movingblocks.github.com/blog/2024-06-26-third-revival-milestone-complete/index.md

 Thanks to various new contributors as well as our core revival team, we merged many many fixes this milestone 💪 They removed client and server bugs, in-game content and graphics bugs as well as vulnerable web dependencies and broken documentation links 🐞
-Thank you to _@Khaled-Dridi_ and _@Imitater967_ for their fixes for the windows fullscren bug and no longer working visual effects and command line arguments 👏
+Thank you to _@Khaled-Dridi_ and _@Imitater967_ for their fixes for the fullscreen bug on Windows and no longer working visual effects and command line arguments 👏
 Special thanks go to _@priya4991_, the author of the partial fix for M1 support 💚 This problem is not fully gone yet, so if you develop on Mac and want to contribute to Terasology, any help with getting Terasology on M1 Macs to build and run again would be highly appreciated! 🍎

 Next to these bigger efforts, a lot of smaller discussions and activities happened across our GitHub repositories and Discord channels.
 _@BSA_ and _@Niruandaleth_ met once per week virtually to discuss milestone progress, agree on strategic questions, and collaborate on blockers and reviews 📅
 Over the course of our third revival milestone, _@Cervator_ provided guidance for new community members and revivers alike, sharing his knowledge of the project history and in particular its infrastructure ⌨
-Revival milestone contributor already for the previous milestone, _@soloturn_, considerably contributed to this milestone as well by updating dependencies, facilitating migrations to Kotlin, and streamlining PR workflows by addressing issues flagged by PMD 🤓
+Returning from our previous milestone, _@soloturn_ again contributed considerably to this milestone as well by updating dependencies, facilitating migrations to Kotlin, and streamlining PR workflows by addressing issues flagged by PMD 🤓
 Recently joined contributors _@spookynutz_ and _@manumafe98_ authored various moduleland PRs refactoring components and test annotations, thus achieving a more consistent use of ECS and our module testing framework 💪
-Long-time contributor _@engiValk_ visited the project to fix the water super jump bug reported by @SomethingSomethingV2, improving gameplay consistency 🔨
+Long-time contributor _@engiValk_ visited the project to fix the water super jump bug reported by _@SomethingSomethingV2_, improving gameplay consistency 🔨
 _@qwc_ will host the Valheim server again for our third revival milestone completion celebrations, fostering team spirit and camaraderie 🕹

 In conclusion, Milestone 3 represents a testament to our commitment to excellence in performance, quality, and user experience.